Investigative · Barry County Series

 Why does this matter for current Kalamazoo County cases?

 Attorneys handling active prosecutions and family court matters are subject to discovery obligations and ethical duties of candor.
 A documented pattern of withholding records and making false representations on the court record in a prior matter is directly relevant to whether those obligations are being met in current cases.
-That is the question Getting’s office has not answered.

 What happens next?